dmallory42/skeleton/README.md

 ## Install the Application

-This can simply be checked out, or downloaded as a zip file - much MUCH easier to be downloaded as a zip file and used as a start
+This can simply be checked out using the command `git clone https://github.com/dmallory42/skeleton.git [my-project-name]` to clone it from GitHub into a new directory, then customised for usage to build your project.

 That's it!
 Now go build something cool.